 Main Beach, Langebaan

-Downwind of there you’ll find a few lesser-populated but more testing wave spots, like Horsetrails and then Derdesteen, which can be really good before the wind gets strong.
+Downwind of there you’ll find more kite wave spots, Horsetrails and then Derdesteen, which can be really good before the wind gets strong.

 Beyond there is Haakgat, the most serious wave around the Table View / Blouberg area which gets big and breaks fast on a small beach.
 This spot isn’t for inexperienced riders.
 Melkbosstrand is the last beach on this stretch of coastline and it quite often works when all these other spots that we’ve just mentioned are getting blown out.

 There are some serious waves elsewhere around the Cape, such as Scarborough, Misty Cliffs, Cape Point and Witsands.

 If it’s real flat water that you’re after, 90 minutes north is the ‘jewel of the west coast’, the flat water heaven: Langebaan.
 This huge, turquoise lagoon locate in a natural beauty of the west coast with plenty of space, white-sand beaches and constant cross-shore winds during the season.
 This is one of South Africa’s top kite spots and it’s especially good for learning, twin-tipping and now foiling.

 The two main spots in Langebaan are Shark Bay (Kleine Oostewal) and Main Beach.
 Shark Bay is 300 metres south of Langebaan village and ideal for beginners with a huge expanse of shallow, warm water.

 Main Beach is intermediate and advanced riders with cross-shore winds from the left.

 A few hours east of Cape Town is The river mouth , another great flat water spot.

 Season from October to March (December and January being peak wind season).